axgkl/pds/README.md

 It is intended for

 - local and server operation, based on [Mamba][mamba] and [NeoVim][neovim].
+- Neovim is your IDE
+- Mamba is the package manager for underlying tools the IDE is based upon, incl. a compiler
-- python, js, lua, shell development and markdown documentation (but extendable to more)
+- python, javascript, lua, shell, markdown lsp support ootb but extendable

 It does not require elevated perms to install.